Updated on February 4th, 2026 by Felix Martinez

-The Dividend Aristocrats are a group of 68 companies in the S&P 500 Index, with 25+ consecutive years of dividend increases.
-Broadly speaking, they are among the highest-quality dividend growth investments in the entire stock market.
+The Dividend Aristocrats are 69 S&P 500 companies with 25+ consecutive years of dividend increases.
+Broadly speaking, they are among the highest-quality dividend-growth investments in the stock market.

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.